PGB-LIV/MHCVision/README.md

 - scipy (>=1.5.2)

-If your system has both Python 2 and Python 3, please make sure that Python 3 is being used when following these instructions.
+If your system has both Python 2 and Python 3, please ensure that Python 3 is being used when following these instructions.

 To install the model: